Using A Usb Drive

 # End of Test

-$sed 's/^#.*//' test.txt
+$sed 's/^#.*//' test.txt gives you

 Thisie.. it has replaced any line beginning with # with a blank line.
 Piping with the grep command to search for non empty lines gives